Free TV Tickets For Build Show

 Actress Lily Collins appears on the AOL Build Show

-The Build Show Series is an online-only show.
+The Build Show Series is an online-only TV show.
 The budget and underlying quality of the production can be rather lower than its broadcast TV counterparts.

 Problems at the Taping